Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Hawaii at Manoa

-UH Manoa requires authorization from the Office of Environmental Health, Safety, and Risk Management for any drone operations on campus property.
-All flights must comply with Hawaii state laws and FAA regulations.
+UH Manoa requires prior written authorization from the Office of Environmental Health, Safety, and Risk Management before any drone or unmanned aerial system operations on campus property.

-YesOffice of Environmental Health, Safety, and Risk Management (EHSRM)
+YesOffice of Environmental Health, Safety, and Risk Management — manoa.hawaii.edu/ovcafo/ehso/

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.